bjornaa/ladim1/doc/source/intro.rst

 Introduction
 ============

-LADIM is the acronym of the Lagrangian Advection and DIffusion Model.
+LADiM is the acronym of the Lagrangian Advection and DIffusion Model.

 It is an offline ocean particle tracking model.
 Presently it takes input from the `ROMS <http://www.myroms.org>`_ ocean model.